emilpriver/geni/README.md

 #### Arguments
   - `migrations_folder`(optional): The path to where your migrations exist.
     - Default: ./migrations
-  - `wait_timeout`(optional): The time to wait before dropping the atempt to connect to the datbase
+  - `wait_timeout`(optional): The time to wait before dropping the attempt to connect to the database
     - Default: 30
   - `migrations_table`(optional): The name of the migrations table
     - Default: `schema_migrations`